 - Suicidal ideation

-While not everyone with BPD will experience all these symptoms, they may experience a few.
-Usually, symptoms can be triggered by what appears to be ordinary events – with minor inconveniences causing severe BPD episodes.
+Not everyone with BPD will experience all these symptoms.
+Usually, symptoms are triggered by what appears to be ordinary events, with minor inconveniences causing severe BPD episodes.

 What Causes BPD?

-Since the causes of BPD aren’t yet clear, researchers only have a basic understanding as to how this condition develops.
+Since the causes of BPD aren’t yet clear, researchers only have a basic understanding of how this condition develops.
 Currently, most scientists agree BPD is caused by at least one of the following factors:

-- Brain Chemistry – Studies have found that people with BPD have structural and functural differences in areas of the brain responsible for impulses and emotional regulation. ²
+- Brain Chemistry – Studies have found that people with BPD have structural and functional differences in areas of the brain responsible for impulses and emotional regulation. ²

 - Genetics – If you have a close family member (such as a sibling or parent) with BPD, you’re at a higher risk of developing the condition.